hate-alert/HateXplain/README.md

 [![PyPI license](https://img.shields.io/pypi/l/ansicolortags.svg)](https://pypi.python.org/pypi/ansicolortags/)
 # :mag_right: HateXplain: A Benchmark Dataset for Explainable Hate Speech Detection [Accepted at AAAI 2021]

+### :tada: :tada: BERT for detecting hate speech trained with rationales from our dataset is available [here](https://huggingface.co/Hate-speech-CNERG).
+Be sure to check it out :tada: :tada:.

 ## Abstract

 Hate speech is a challenging issue plaguing the online social media.
 While better models for hate speech detection are continuously being developed, there is little research on the bias and interpretability aspects of hate speech.
 In this work, we introduce HateXplain, the first benchmark hate speech dataset covering multiple aspects of the issue.
 Each post in our dataset is annotated from three different perspectives: the basic, commonly used 3-class classification (i.e., hate, offensive or normal), the target community (i.e., the community that has been the victim of hate speech/offensive speech in the post), and the rationales, i.e., the portions of the post on which their labelling decision (as hate, offensive or normal) is based.
 We utilize existing state-of-the-art models and observe that even models that perform very well in classification do not score high on explainability metrics like model plausibility and faithfulness.
 We also observe that models, which utilize the human rationales for training, perform better in reducing unintended bias towards target communities.